miroesli/.dotfiles/ARCH_INSTALL.md

 $ mount /dev/sdxY /mnt
 ```

-Mount any other partitions made here other than the efi and swap.
+6. Mount any other partitions made here except `efi` and `swap` drives.
 Make sure to create their respective directories with mkdir.

-Note: For example, this is where you would mount your home directory if you made a seperate one from the root.
+For example, this is when you would mount your home directory if you made a seperate one from the root.

-Use the command below to check that everything was done correctly:
+7. Use the command below to check that everything was done correctly:

 ```bash
 $ df
 ```

-#### Proxy
+## Install Arch Linux

+1. Add proxy

 If behind a proxy you can configure an environment variable to send your packets through it.

-example; replace the ip and port accordingly
+example: replace the ip and port accordingly

 ```bash
 $ export http_proxy=http://10.1.33.241:3128
 ```

-#### Install base system
+2. Install base system

 ```bash
 $ pacstrap /mnt base base-devel
 ```

-#### Mount efi now (only do this if dual booting)
+3. Mount efi now (only do this if dual booting)

 For EFI